juju/docs/src/en/users-models.md

 ### Controller access for external users

 It is possible to give a user access to a controller without creating a local account for them.
+Linking the controller to the external identity manager in this way provides the benefit of convenience, as the authentication system used may also be used for other systems.
+This reduces the number of login credentials that users must remember across multiple systems.

 To do this, these criteria must first be met:

 - The user must already have an account on an external identity manager, such as the Ubuntu SSO